Motif Prediction with Graph Neural Networks: SEAM GNN ARCHITECTURE

-In certain cases, the $h$-hop enclosing subgraph might miss some relevant information about the motif in question.
+In certain cases, the $h$-hop enclosing subgraph might miss some information about the motif in question (the details of is missed depend on a specific input graph and selected motif).
 To alleviate this, while simultaneously avoiding sampling a subgraph with large~$h$, we also generate a node embedding $X_E \in \mathbb{R}^{n \times f}$ which encodes the information about more distant graph regions using random walks.
 For this, we employ the established node2vec~\cite{grover2016node2vec} with the parameters from DeepWalk~\cite{perozzi2014deepwalk}. $f$ is the dimension of the low-dimensional vector representation of a node.
-We generate such a node embedding once and then only append the embedding vectors (corresponding to the nodes in the extracted subgraph) to the feature matrix of each extracted subgraph.
+We generate such a node embedding once and then only append the embedding vectors (corresponding to the nodes in the extracted subgraph) to the feature matrix of each extracted subgraph. \iftr We obtain (cf.~\cref{sec:labeling}) $X_s= \in \mathbb{R}^{s \times (d+2f+2k)}.$ \fi